mlabs-haskell/ply/README.md

 > Aside: Notice how I didn't use type applications, it got inferred automatically!

+# How does Ply perform type validation across onchain <-> offchain?
+(Read this!)

+Ply's onchain <-> offchain type validation isn't magic.
+All Ply can really do is ask the compiler for the qualified type name in string form, and put it inside the generated ".plutus" file.
+For the validation to pass, the qualified type names for each parameter has to match in both the offchain and the onchain project.

+For example, if one of your parameter has type `MyParameterType`, and it was defined in the module: `MyPackage.Types` - then the generated parameter type in the ".plutus" envelope will contain `MyPackage.Types` and `MyParameterType` as the core identifiers.
+As a result, in your offchain project, `MyParameterType` should also have the same qualified type name.

+This is usually the case in most projects, as custom types are usually defined in some common package shared by both offchain and onchain - so they always have the same qualified type name.

+However, there is a huge exception: the plutus ledger api.
+Many outdated offchain projects will still be using the older ledger api namespace (`Plutus.Vx.Ledger`), and the onchain Plutarch project is going to be using the newer ledger api namespace (`PlutusLedgerApi`).

+So `typeOf @CurrencySymbol`, for example, generates `PlutusLedgerApi.V1.Value` as its module name in the onchain project - but `Plutus.V1.Ledger.Value` on the outdated offchain project...

+For this reason, Ply handles this case specially - you can read more on it [in the code](./ply-core/src/Ply/Core/Typename.hs).
+But the idea is that you _won't_ need to care about this one exception.

 # Examples

 You can find a full example demonstrating the usage of Ply on a simple nft minting contract inside [example](./example/).